planetfederal/desktop-documentation/docs/source/plugins/plugin_repo.rst

    **Show also deprecated plugins** options.
 The latter is required to install the updated, though deprecated, version of the OpenGeo Explorer plugin.

+.. warning:: On Windows operating systems, while trying to connect to the repository, it's possible that you get a **Unable To Get Local Issuer Certificate** error message, and you won't be able to access the repository.
+To solve the issue, try using your browser (Chrome, Edge or Internet Explorer) to open the `repository's URL <https://qgis.boundlessgeo.com/plugins/plugins.xml>`_.
+This operation should add the needed certificate to your Windows system.

 Browsing the repository
 -----------------------